tldr-pages/tldr/pages/common/emacsclient.md

 `emacsclient --create-frame {{path/to/file}}`

-- Evaluate a command and quit, printing the output to stdout:
+- Evaluate a command, printing the output to stdout, and then quit:

 `emacsclient --eval '({{command}})'`